 Sounds you hear when the hardware is failing

 Buzzing.
 Buzzing is most likely to be related to something large obstructing the normal functioning of the fans that keep the hardware of your machine cool.

 As your machine starts up, it’s normally powering up the fans at a higher speed for several seconds to dislodge and blow away anything that has accumulated around the blades (tiny pieces of dust and stuff).

-The sound becoming weirder or louder, however, may imply there’s something large has stuck between the blades.
-If so, it will be easy to spot: all you need to do is open up your computer and inspect the fan — and once a fan problem is diagnosed, you can let out a sigh of relief that no hard drive recovery is needed.
+The sound becoming weirder or louder, however, may imply there’s something significant that has stuck between the blades.
+If so, you’ll have to open up your computer and inspect the fan.